WALKER BROTHERS - PAGEFIELD IRON WORKS

 The filled body was emptied by tipping.

-Advertisement for the Paladin System, now under the banner of Walkers & County Cars Ltd. as the result of a 1948 merger.
+The groundbreaking Paladin container system, here under the banner of Walkers & County Cars Ltd. as the result of a 1948 merger.

 This advert shows the large cylindrical container being lifted (left), and two smaller bins together at right